 • Speech and language therapy: Required when verbal dyspraxia (childhood apraxia of speech) affects the child's ability to produce clear, fluent speech.
 This involves intensive practice of mouth movements and sound sequences.

 • Educational support: Differentiated teaching approaches, access to technology, extra time in assessments, and targeted intervention programmes within school.
-For pupils with significant needs, an EHC plan may provide additional funding for support staff or specialist resources.
+For learners with significant needs, an EHC plan may provide additional funding for support staff or specialist resources.

-• Sensory integration therapy: Some occupational therapists use sensory integration approaches for pupils whose DCD includes sensory processing difficulties.
+• Sensory integration therapy: Some occupational therapists use sensory integration approaches for learners whose DCD includes sensory processing difficulties.
 This involves structured activities that challenge the child's balance, proprioception (body awareness), and tactile processing in a supportive environment.

 When to Seek Assessment